WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 **Use case and content type**
 1. Are you creating new content from scratch, or revising existing content?
-2. What type of content are you creating? (full course, course lessons, standalone lesson, module description, course description)
+2. What type of content are you creating? (full course, course lessons, standalone lesson, Practical lesson, module description, course description)
 3. If revising: please share the current content (paste it, provide the URL, or upload a file) and describe what needs to change.

 **Source material**